Toxic Algae: What They Are and How to Prevent Growth

 How to prevent and treat growth:

 1. Treat existing algae with an algaecide, such as Mizzen® algaecide from Lake Restoration.
+If trout, koi, or channel catfish are in your waters, use Cape Furl as a great alternative.

 3. Use an aerating fountain, like the Vitaflume® floating fountain from Lake Restoration.
 The fountain will help keep water moving and gas exchanged between the water and the air.